Share to: share facebook share twitter share wa share telegram print page

 Later life

 After the war, Smith was active in the telegraph business and higher education.
 From 1866 to 1868, he was president of the Atlantic and Pacific Telegraph Company.
 When that effort failed, he started a preparatory school in New Castle, Kentucky, which he directed until it burned in 1870.[9]
-In 1870, he combined efforts with former Confederate General Bushrod Johnson.[27]
-He served as the chancellor of the University of Nashville from 1870 to 1875.[28]
+He served as the chancellor of the University of Nashville from 1870 to 1875.[27]
+He headed the newly-created Montgomery Bell Academy there, with former Confederate General Bushrod Johnson as principal.[28]

 In 1875, Smith left that post to become a professor of mathematics and botany at the University of the South at Sewanee, Tennessee.[8]
 Part of his collection from those years was donated to the universities of North Carolina and Harvard, and to the Smithsonian Institution.
 He kept up a correspondence with botanists at other institutions.
 He taught at the University of the South until he died of pneumonia in 1893.
 He was the last surviving full general from the Civil War.
 He is buried in the University Cemetery at Sewanee.[9]